FLIP TERMS & CONDITIONS

 This clause applies if we provide Homeline Services to you.

-Our 150 Minutes Calling Pack include 150 carry over minutes of toll calling per month to the destinations included in the pack excluding premium and special numbers.
-If the 150 minute limit is exceeded, then our standard per-minute rates will apply to all toll calls for the remainder of that billing period.
+Our Minutes Calling Packs include a specified number of minutes of toll calling per month to the destination(s) included in the pack excluding premium and special numbers.
+If the specified minute limit is exceeded, then our standard per-minute rates will apply to all toll calls for the remainder of that billing period.

 Calls can be made at any time.
 You are responsible for monitoring usage and for any per-minute charges incurred, should the limit be exceeded.